Follow the steps below to begin using Valparaiso University’s technology resources for learning.

 The computer labs on campus will also allow you to access your network file storage space as well as networked laser printers.

 Valparaiso University uses a system of Microsoft Active Directory file storage servers to grant you private storage space on the network, as well as shared file storage space which may be utilized in the courses you take.
 WebStorage is a web-based method of accessing the network servers from off campus.
-You have a 1GB private space assigned on the Active Directory servers.
+You have 1GB of private space assigned on the Active Directory servers.

 You can access WebStorage using a web browser at webstorage.valpo.edu.